To determine the concentration of valproic acid in your blood; the purpose is to maintain a therapeutic level and monitor toxicity.

 One or more valproic acid tests may be ordered when someone starts or stops taking additional medications to judge their effect, if any, on the valproic acid level and may be ordered if the person has a recurrence of symptoms, such as a seizure, a migraine, or bipolar mood swings.
-Health practitioners will also evaluate their patients for side effects and adverse reactions during initial dosage adjustments and over time.
+Healthcare practitioners will also evaluate their patients for side effects and adverse reactions during initial dosage adjustments and over time.

-While total valproic acid tests are usual, health practitioners may order a free valproic acid test to monitor blood levels of the drug in patients with certain conditions or in particular disease states.
+While total valproic acid tests are usual, healthcare practitioners may order a "free" valproic acid test to monitor blood levels of the drug in patients with certain conditions or in particular disease states.
 Valproic acid in the blood is highly bound to proteins and only the portion of valproic acid that is unbound or "free" is pharmacologically active.
 Under normal conditions, the balance between bound and unbound valproic acid in the blood is relatively stable, so measuring the total valproic acid is appropriate for monitoring the therapeutic level.
 However, in certain conditions and disease states, that balance can be disturbed, the percentage of free or active valproic acid can increase, and the person may experience symptoms of toxicity even though their total valproic acid result falls within the therapeutic range.

 When is it ordered?

 A valproic acid test is ordered when someone begins valproic acid treatment as well as when their medications change (other drugs are started, stopped, or changed).
 Once a stable blood concentration in the therapeutic range has been achieved, the valproic acid level may then be monitored at regular intervals to ensure that it remains within the therapeutic range.